estevaobenevides/whatsapp-webapp/README.md

 ## How to install

-**Note:** If you download from the [releases page](https://github.com/Aluxian/Whatsie/releases), be careful what version you pick.
+**Note:** If you download from the [releases page](https://github.com/rafael-neri/whatsapp-webapp/releases), be careful what version you pick.
 Releases that end with `-beta` are beta releases, the ones that end with `-dev` are development releases, and the rest are stable.
 If you're unsure which to pick, opt for stable.
 Once you download the app, you'll be able to switch to another channel from the menu.

 - **dev:** these releases get the newest and hottest features, but they are less tested and might break things
 - **beta:** these releases are the right balance between getting new features early while staying away from nasty bugs
 - **stable:** these releases are more thoroughly tested; they receive new features later, but there's a lower chance that things will go wrong

 If you want to help me make Whatsie better, I recommend `dev` or `beta`.
 Let's go!

-### OS X

-1. Download [whatsie-x.x.x-osx.dmg][LR] or [whatsie-x.x.x-osx.zip][LR]
-2. Open or unzip the file and drag the app into the `Applications` folder
-3. Done!
-The app will update automatically

 ### Windows